grammyjs/website/site/docs/advanced/scaling.md

 ## Long Polling

-Most bots never need to process more than a handful of messages per minute (during “peak load”).
+Most bots never need to process more than a handful of messages per minute (during "peak load").
 In other words, scalability is not a concern for them.
 In order to be predictable, grammY is processing updates sequentially.
 This is the order of operations: